Charles Djou: 2010 special

 In March 2008, Djou announced well ahead of time that he would run for U.S. Congress in the 2010 cycle, seeking Hawaii's 1st congressional district seat.
 The seat became vacant on February 28, 2010, when incumbent Neil Abercrombie resigned to run for Governor of Hawaii.
 Abercrombie's resignation precipitated a special election on May 22, 2010, which Djou entered.
 Djou was endorsed by former Massachusetts Governor and Presidential candidate Mitt Romney.
 Djou subsequently endorsed Romney for president in the summer of 2011.
-Former Hawaii Congresswoman Patricia Saiki, a Republican for whom Djou had once volunteered as a teenager, was Djou's campaign chair.
+Former Hawaii Congresswoman Patricia Saiki, a Republican for whom Djou had once volunteered as a teenager, was Djou's honorary campaign chair.

 In the special election, Djou received 39.4 percent of the vote.
 He defeated five Democrats, four Republicans, and four independent candidates.
 Among the candidates Djou defeated were former Congressman Ed Case and State Senator Colleen Hanabusa, two Democrats who together polled over 58% of the vote.
-Djou was sworn in three days later and was in office for the remainder of Abercrombie's 2008 term.
+Djou was sworn in three days later and was in office for the remainder of Abercrombie's 2010 term, serving from May 2010 to January 2011.
 He was the first Republican to represent the district in 20 years.
 He followed Abercrombie and Patsy Mink as the third person to have been in the Honolulu City Council, Hawaii State Legislature and U.S. Congress, and was the first to be elected to all three chambers before age 40.